Uncle Ducky’s “Paddlers Village” Christmas, Michigan

 Yes- Visa, Master Card, Discover, and American Express.
 We prefer that you do use a credit card and we do require one for a reservation.
 However, for large groups we prefer checks or cash or if you would like to pay cash that can be arranged.

-Our large triple and double kayaks can generally handle someone up close to 300 lbs.
+Our large double kayaks can generally handle someone up close to 300 lbs.
 The weather is also a consideration on some days too.
 Foot size can also be important.
 Normally we can handle someone that has a foot size up to 14.
 Make sure to discuss these issues when you schedule with us.

 No you are not required to, but we would certainly appreciate a call the day prior sometime as it helps in our guide and equipment planning.
 If you do not check in we cannot guarantee a specific kayak for you.

 Yes we do.
 Of different sizes as well.

 Pictured Rocks Day Trips: 8:30 AM EST Paddlers Choice and Paddle and Hike.
 Uncle Ducky Outdoors Shop

 1331 W. Hwy M-28- Munising, MI or at other assigned times- 9:30 AM Morning Delight 11:30 Noon for Taste of the Rocks (afternoon) and Noon Paddle and Hike.
 2:30 for Taste of Rocks (afternoon) and Sunset Trip.
 3:30 for Afternoon Delight trip